bmolnar91/workbook/module_oop.md

 IN PROGRESS

 The circumstances that prevent execution of the code in a finally block are:
-- The death of a Thread.
+* The death of a Thread.
-- Using of the System. exit() method.
+* Using of the System.exit() method.
-- Due to an exception arising in the finally block.
+* Due to an exception arising in the finally block.
 It always runs otherwise (even despite a return statement).

 It's a good practice to use 'close()' inside finally block.
 You can be sure that all input and output streams are closed properly regardless of whether the exception occurs or not.